barispetek/flask-todo-app/README.md

-# 📝 Flask ToDo App with SQLite
+# 📝 Flask ToDo App with User Authentication

-This is a simple yet functional ToDo web application built using Python and Flask.
+A full-featured ToDo web application built using Python and Flask.
-It allows users to add and delete tasks, with all data stored in a local SQLite database.
+Users can register, log in, add tasks, delete them, and manage their personal to-do list securely.

 ---

 ## 🚀 Features

+- ✅ User registration & login system (Flask-Login)
+- ✅ Password hashing with Werkzeug (secure storage)
-- Add new tasks
+- ✅ Add tasks (only visible to logged-in user)
-- Delete existing tasks
+- ✅ Delete tasks
-- Tasks are saved permanently using SQLite
+- ✅ Logout functionality
+- ✅ Persistent task storage with SQLite
-- Mobile-friendly and responsive design using Bootstrap 5
+- ✅ Mobile-friendly UI with Bootstrap 5

 ---